 - Arrange everything up front and, if possible, have the pet sitter come to your house a day or two before you leave.
 It is customary for this to take place so that both your dog and the dog sitter can get to know each other while you are still around.

 - Take extra time to show the dog sitter particular things that your dog likes and doesn’t like.
 Show the sitter where to walk your dog and remember to tell them about dietary requirements.
+Remember to show the sitter where your dog sleeps and how often and at what times he uses his dog crate.

 - Remember to leave important phone numbers such as the vet (Trusted House Sitters have a 24-hour vet helpline in case of an emergencys which is another reason that we love them!
 You can also ask the dog sitter to text or phone you every day if you feel this necessary.